ForceManager/fm-widget-template/README.md

 ### `yarn deploy` or `npm run deploy`

-Build and deploy the project for production to the standard ForceManager fragments hosting.
+Build and deploy the project for production to the standard ForceManager fragments repository.

 ### `yarn deploy-sandbox` or `npm run deploy-sandbox`

-Build and deploy the project for sandbox to the standard ForceManager fragments hosting.
+Build and deploy the project for sandbox to the standard ForceManager fragments repository.